Inspiring Innovation in OT and IoT Security

 John holds a Masters in Finance and Banking from Hofstra University, and a BA in Mathematics from The Citadel, the Military College of South Carolina.

-Nozomi Networks is the leader in OT and IoT security and visibility.
+She has played a key role in building Nozomi Networks from an unknown company in a crowded field of competitors to the market leader in OT and IoT security and visibility.